 REQUIRED COURSE: This course or Global Studies

-PREREQUISITE: Recommendation by 8th grade teacher; Concurrent enrollment in the highest (pre-AP, AP) equivalent year/grade advanced English course.
+PREREQUISITE: Recommendation by 8th grade teacher; Recommended concurrent enrollment in the highest (Honors, AP) equivalent year/grade advanced English course.

 SUMMER ASSIGNMENT: There is currently a Summer Assignment for this course made available in June and assessed in September.